AKD92/Text-Drawing-in-Graphic-Canvas-with-CD/README.md

 </p>

 <p align="justify">
-This is a simple demonstration on how to draw <b>Ascii Characters & Text</b> as well as other graphic elements on the canvas using CD.
+This application is a simple demonstration on how to render <b>Ascii Characters & Text</b> as well as other graphic elements on the canvas using CD.
 </p>

 <h3>Download This Demo</h3>